MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Some people have a political ideology that does not want American businesses and American insurance companies to be included part of the health care solution set.
 They directly and explicitly tend to oppose insurance companies.
 They strongly want us to use a Canadian type of approach that has the government function as a single payer for health care and they do not want to have any insurance companies in the mix at all.

-Single Payer is a mantra, a goal, a strategy, and it is both an ideological commitment and a political commitment for a number of people.
 Canada is almost a single payer country.
 They only use insurance companies for their prescription drug coverage, because they don’t include that coverage for prescription drugs in the taxpayer part of Canadian health payments and private insurers in Canada do fill that gap and sell insurance to a number of people because most Canadians do want their drugs covered.

 But otherwise, Canada is a single payer system for health care.

 That’s actually not true.
-Insurance companies are everywhere and they anchor the universal coverage in most of those countries.
+Insurance companies are actually everywhere and they anchor the universal coverage in most of those countries.

 They bear some resemblance to the exchanges in the Affordable Care Act.